AaltoRSE/llm-cli/README.md

 * Loaded from history with `-thread`, `-t`
 * Specified on command line.

+The default confing file is saved in `$HOME/.local/llm-cli/config.yaml`.
+This folder will be used as a cache folder for saving the history of conversations.

 Options:

 * `--thread`, `-t`: Save state to this YAML file and read from it.
 It